techieaccountant/techieaccountant/README.md

 - 🔭 I’m currently working as a Cash Sales Representative
-- 🌱 I’m currently learning data analytics with Dahel Techies and Consults
+- 🌱 I’m currently learning data analytics with Dahel Consultants and Techies
 - 👯 I’m looking to collaborate on data analytics projects to improve on my skills
 - 🤔 I’m looking for help with
 - 💬 Ask me about sales and customer service